Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: Unknown
 Lost

-- [Crocus](https://github.com/ComunidadAylas/Crocus) - Crocus is a fork of Paper which adds some patches for the Khron Minecraft server.
-(Notice: This may be innaccurate due to Google Translate).
+- [Crocus](https://github.com/ComunidadAylas/Crocus) - Crocus is a fork of Paper that adds some patches for the Khron Minecraft server.
+(Notice: This may be inaccurate due to Google Translate).
 Version: Unknown
 Discontinued